 Known for its friendly service and cozy atmosphere, Hotel Mount Shiga is our travel tip for those seeking affordable and convenient accommodation in the heart of the Central Area.

 Other convenient options in Ichinose Village include: Hotel Ichinose, Hotel Japan Shiga, Chalet Shiga, Diamond Shiga, Shiga Skyland Hotel, Sports Hotel Silver Shiga, Hotel Khuls Shiga Kogen, and Shiga Grand Hotel.
+Nearby Takamagahara also offers a number of accommodation options including: Shiga Park Hotel, Hotel Takimoto, and Hotel Sunny Shiga,

 Access Information & Private Charter Service